patsancu/R-programming/README.md

 R programming assignments
 =========================

-Answers to Coursera's "R Programming" course assignments, taught by John Hopkins School of Public Health.
+Answers to Coursera's [R Programming](https://class.coursera.org/rprog-007/) course assignments, taught by John Hopkins School of Public Health.

 There also some notes on stuff I learnt from Swirl (R programming "module").